Walnut-Pomegranate Dip (Muhammara)

 *When you hear the word “sumac" you most likely think poison.
 This is from a berry of a plant from that grows wild in the Mediterranean so you have nothing to fear from sumac the spice.

-The red berries are sold as dried coarsely ground or whole berries; mostly it is sold ground in the states.
+The red berries are sold as dried coarsely ground or whole berries.
 The flavor is tart to sour tasting.
 In the Middle East sumac is considered mainly a condiment used much like salt at the table.
 Sumac can be used to season poultry, meats and fish kebab for the grill to give it a zesty tang.
 Sumac is also used as a garnish for hummus, or rice.

 Copyright © Julie Logue Riordan, Cooking with Julie